clairelizbet/discord-sudo/readme.md

 Control access to admin privileges on your server with Sudo for Discord.

-Trusted members of your guild can use `/sudo` to temporarily gain admin access when needed, preventing accidental administrative actions (e.g. reordering channels).
+Trusted members of your guild can use `/sudo` to temporarily gain admin access when needed, offering a more secure alternative to direct access and preventing accidental administrative actions.

 ## ⚙ Setup